MIT-Emerging-Talent/ET6-CDSP-group-17-repo-Mission_Impostible/5_communication_strategy/README.md

 <details>
 <summary><strong>Why this strategy?</strong></summary>

-This strategy helps communicate the ASOS Return Prediction results to a non-technical audience.
+This strategy helps communicate the Return Prediction results to a non-technical audience.
 It ensures insights are clear, actionable, and tailored to stakeholder needs.

 </details>